focus-editor/focus/LOG.md

     - Have a user error log - with an icon in the title bar to toggle it
     - Ignore project folders which are children of another project folder?

+- Smooth rounded corners:
+    + Review the current code
+    - Try to find a way to implement rounded corners using SDF:
+        - Check how uniforms are passed in
+    - If no good way found, go back to doing it using a generated texture

 - File management:
     - Create a new open file dialog:
         - Ctrl+O to open dialog in the current file's folder